ACE Awareness – Good, Bad, Both?

 Those numbers got the headlines.
 That’s actually fair.
 The numbers are shocking.
 But, as much as those numbers got attention, there have also been a few articles that critique the entire subject of ACEs.

 So, who’s correct?
-I decided, the best way to get an answer for myself was to go look at the actual numbers from the original study.
+I decided the best way to get an answer for myself was to look at the actual numbers from the original study.
 Sure enough, it’s clear the reports were accurate about the increases:

 This is, in my opinion, a fantastic thing.
 So, why the criticism?

-Well, actually, again, in my opinion, that has less to do with the study than it does our inability to fully understand statistics and probability.
+Well, again, in my opinion, that has less to do with the study than it does with our inability to understand statistics and probability fully.

 The increased risk is there.
 I don’t question that.
 But, it’s not the whole story.
 Let’s go take a closer look at the numbers around depression as an example:

-Look at that increase, 4.6 times as many people who had 4 or more ACEs are possibly dealing with depression than those with zero.
-A full 50.7% of the people with 4 or more report struggling in this area.
+Look at that increase: 4.6 times as many people who had four or more ACEs are possibly dealing with depression than those with zero.
+A full 50.7% of the people with four or more report struggling in this area.

 Those were the headlines.
 What wasn’t in the headlines?

-When I stop to consider those final two points, I understand why there is criticism.
+When I stopped to consider those final two points, I understood why there was criticism.
 It’s not so much about the study, or subsequent studies, it’s what we do with those numbers.
-When we advocate for resources, and policy decisions, to assist with ACE prevention and treatment, we cannot forget the people who are struggling for entirely different reasons.
-We do not need one treatment and support option, we need a buffet table full of options.
+When we advocate for resources and policy decisions to assist with ACE prevention and treatment, we cannot forget the people who are struggling for entirely different reasons.
+We do not need one treatment and support option; we need a buffet table full of options.
 Looking seriously at childhood stress and trauma should be one thing on that buffet.
-So should a number of other things to treat a number of different mental health conditions that are not even dealt with in this study.
+There should be several other things to treat many different mental health conditions that are not even dealt with in this study.
 We also need to stop and consider the ramifications of classifying the results as fate.
 Yes, childhood can set us up for an increased risk statistically.
 But we need to be careful how we interpret that and treat people.
 Our ability to get life or health insurance should not be based on this, for example.
-We shouldn’t assume someone with a high score is an addict, or is at risk for obesity.
+We shouldn’t assume someone with a high score is an addict or is at risk for obesity.

-Just to give you an example.
+To give you an example.
 My ACE score would be in the 4 or more category.
 I would answer in the positive to 2 of the 10 “bad outcome” categories above.
 Even before I spent time in therapy and got help with my trauma, I would have only answered in the positive to 3.
-(I haven’t been depressed this year, I would have been that year.)
+(I haven’t been depressed this year; I would have been that year.)

-This doesn’t represent my individual fate.
+This doesn’t represent my fate.
 It doesn’t represent yours.

-It does, however, represent a chance to help lower the prevalence of these things across an entire population.
-For that, we need to use them to encourage more resources for prevention, right alongside more resources for research and treatment options that have nothing to do with ACEs.
-We can do a lot more, for everyone.
+However, it does represent a chance to help lower the prevalence of these things across an entire population.
+For that, we need to use them to encourage more resources for prevention, alongside more resources for research and treatment options that have nothing to do with ACEs.
+We can do a lot more for everyone.

 For more reading and alternative views that I’ve seen recently: